borkdude/blog/posts/porting-cljs-project-to-squint.md

 In a lot of places the `js-interop` library was used to create literals, functions with JS object destructuring, etc, most of which squint already does out of the box.
-To accomodate this, I wrote a bunch of macros which basically did nothing and replaces the `j` alias with a namespace which mocks the `js-interop` library:
+To accommodate this, I wrote a bunch of macros which basically did nothing and replaces the `j` alias with a namespace which mocks the `js-interop` library: